stanete/stanete.github.io/_posts/2020-06-02-dos-and-donts.md

 ### Do pair programming

-This is not nogotiable.
+This is not negotiable.
 [Pair program](https://www.youtube.com/watch?v=k3cJjZiZ-cw) the hell out of everything.
 It has [so many benefits](https://martinfowler.com/articles/on-pair-programming.html) that is hard to find compelling arguments agains it.
 Use the technique that works best for your situation.
 Nice if you do Ping-Pong-TDD.
 Driver-Navigator is also fine.

 ### Keep your PR’s small and easy to review